mitshan1994/mitshan1994.github.io/_posts/cpp/2023-03-17-Compile-and-Link.markdown

 * Rule 1: Multiple strong symbols with the same name are not allowd.
 * Rule 2: Given a strong symbol and multiple weak symbols with the same name, choose the strong symbol.
 * Rule 3: Given multiple weak symbols with the same name, choose any of the weak symbols.

+#### Resolving References when Linking Statically
+The rules of linking is list on page 688 (7.6.3) in CSAPP 3rd edition.

+During symbol resolution phase, the linker scans the relocatable object files and archives left to right in the same sequential order that they appear on the compiler driver's command line.
+(The order is significant)

+If the library that defines a symbol appears on the command line before the object file that references that symbol, then the reference will not be resolved and linking will fail.

+### Relocation
+After the linker collects all object files to be merged, relocation begins, to merge the input modules and assigns run-time address to each symbol.
+Relocation consists of two steps:
+1. Relocalting sections and symbol definitions.
+2. Relocating symbol references within sections.

+#### Relocation Entries
+When the assembler encounters a reference to an object whose ultimate location is unknown, it generates a *relocation entry* that tells linker how to modify the reference when it merges the object file into an executable.
+Relocation entries for code are places in `.rel.text`.
+Relocation entries for data are placed in `.rel.data`.

+x86-64 *small code model* assumes that the total size of the code and data in the executable object file is smaller than 2GB, then thus can be accessed at run-time using 32-bit PC-relative address (Program Counter).
+It's default for `gcc`.

+### Executable Object Files
+Since the executable is *fully linked*, it needs no `.rel` sections.

+ELF executables are designed to be easy to load into memory, with contiguous chunks of the executable file mapped to contiguous memory segment.
+This mapping is described by *program header table*(*segment header table*).

+The process of copying the program into memory and then running it is known as *loading*.

+On Linux x86-64 systems, the code segment starts at address `0x40000`, followed by the data segment.
+The run-time `heap` follows the data segment and grows upward via calls to the `malloc` library.
+This is followed by a region that is reserved for shared modules.
+The user stack starts below the largest legal user address (2^48 - 1) and grows down.
+The region above the stack, is reserved for the code and data in the *kernel*.

+### Dynamic Linking with Shared Libraries
+A shared library is an object module that can be loaded at an arbitrary meomory address and linked with a program in memory.
+This process is known as *dynamic linking* and is performed by a program called a *dynamic linker*.

+During linking of executable, the linker copies some relocation and symbol table information that will allow references to code and data in shared objects to be resolved at load time.
+The executable is *partially linked*.

+After the loader loads the partially linked executable, it notices that it contains a `.interp` section, which contains the path name of the dynamic linker, which is itself a shared object (e.g. `ld-linux.so` on Linux).
+Instead of passing control to the application, the loader loads and runs the dynamic linker.
+The dynamic linker then finishes the linking task by relocating dependent shared objects into memory, relocating undefined symbols in executable.